tn5421/bvsbot/README.md

-# BvS-Discord-Bot
+# BvS Bot

 A Discord bot built for the Billy vs SNAKEMAN community

 ## Dependencies

-An installation of Python 3.6.x with ssl compiled.
+An installation of Python 3.9.x with ssl compiled.

 The following packages: discord, asyncio, json